-I don't know why, but when clowns would see me, they'd come right over to me.
-I guess they thought I would be happy to see them.
+When clowns would see me, they'd come right over to me.
+I suppose they thought I would be happy to see them.
 If there was a group of them it would feel like they were descending upon me.
 When you are three or four years old, that's scary enough.
 Add to that the fact that I was disabled and could not get away from them on my own.
 That's really scary.

-My mom always knew when a clown was nearby because I would tense up and hide my face.
-I guess I was trying to hide from them.
+My mom always knew when a clown was nearby.
+I would tense up and hide my face.
+I was trying to hide from them.

 When I'd have a high fever I'd have the Clown Dream.
 I would wake up terrified.
 And, watching The Joker from Batman, forget it.
 There was no way.

 When I was in nursery school, my mom always made me a birthday cake in the shape of a clown's head What was she thinking?
 The clown wore a party hat, had a ruffled collar and had a red rubber ball for a nose.
 My mom was very proud of it.
 I remember seeing pictures of me with my nursery school class, sitting at a table eating the cake.
 I have to admit that the cake was cute.

 I was asked to appear on a local television children's program called Corky The Clown.
 They wanted me to help introduce the cartoons.
 My memory is a little fuzzy, but my mom must have explained my fear because it was arranged for me to watch Cliff St. James, The man behind the make-up, transform himself into Corky.
 I was mesmerized as I watched him put his clown makeup on.
 I remember talking a lot.
 I told him I saw his wife on TV.
 His wife Nancy did some local commercials.
 By the time he was finished putting his makeup on, I wasn't scared at all.
 In 2014, at the age of eighty-eight, Cliff St. James was inducted into the Media Hall of fame.
 Corky the Clown was the first local program to air in color.
 Being on the show is a fond memory for me.
 I even had a clown at my tenth birthday party after appearing on it.